• Skip to primary navigation

 For the Crust:

-• Cut the butter until small 1/4-inch pieces and freeze for 10-15 minutes.
+• Cut the butter into small 1/4-inch pieces and freeze for 10-15 minutes.

 • Combine the ice water, sour cream, and vinegar in a small bowl.
 Whisk until smooth and set aside.

 • Process the flour, sugar and salt in the bowl of a food processor until combined.
-Scatted the butter over top and pulse until the butter is the size of large peas, about 10 pulses.
+Scatter the butter over top and pulse until the butter is the size of large peas, about 10 pulses.

 • Add the sour cream mixture and pulse until the mixture begins to clump around the blade, about 10 pulses.
+(If the mixture doesn't clump after 10 pulses no worries!
+Pour it into a bowl and smash together with your hands to form a ball.)

 • Turn the dough out onto a piece of plastic wrap.
-Gather into a a flat disc and wrap tightly in the plastic wrap.
+Gather into a flat disc and wrap tightly in the plastic wrap.
 Refrigerate for 1 hour or up to 2 days.

 • After rolling, remove the top piece of plastic wrap and flip into a 9-inch pie plate.
 Gently ease the dough into the edges of the pan before removing the 2nd piece of plastic wrap.
 Trim any excess edges with scissors and shape the edges as desired.